enrialonso/aws-lambda-playwright-python/README.md

 ### Why ❓

-Its easy play with playwright and I am feeling more confortable instead do use selenium, sometimes times needs to deploy a solution completely serverless and here can do that with AWS Lambda and playwright.
-I searched on the web this solution but not have too much lucky with python approach (don't look too hard).
+It's easy to play with a Playwright, and I'm feeling more comfortable instead of using Selenium.
+Sometimes times need to deploy a solution completely serverless and here can do that with AWS Lambda and playwright.
+I searched on the web for this solution but did not have luck with the python approach (don't look too hard).

 ### ⚽ Our goal

-We want to build an AWS lambda based on docker images, this lambda will open a browser in headless mode and visit a website to extract its title and print it to the logs.
+We want to build an AWS lambda based on docker images, this lambda will open a browser in headless mode and visit a website to extract it’s title and put in logs.

 #### Dependencies